jeppester/jsorensen/posts/2021-10-02/index.md

 - Did I run into other problems along the way?
 - Some other stuff that I want to share, but don't know how to phrase as an intriguing question.

 It would surely have been nice to see all these bullets answered in one action packed post.
 But...
-I started writing, and at some point I must have forgotten that I was writing a post and instead started writing a novelle.
-I have now become too attached to said novelle to just throw it out.
+I started writing, and at some point I must have forgotten that I was writing a post and instead started writing a novel.
+I have now become too attached to said novel to just throw it out.

 What I'm trying to say is that there will be - hopefully only - two blog posts.